Harrymanual/Harrymanual.github.io/index.md

 layout: home
 ---

-I am Harrison Glenn, a student at the University of Sydney (USYD).
-I am passionate about artificial intelligence, software development, and the art of testing software.
-On this website, you will find information about my projects, blog posts, and more.

 ## About Me

 I am currently pursuing my studies at USYD, where I am deepening my knowledge in the fields of AI and software engineering.
 I enjoy exploring the latest advancements in these areas and applying them to real-world problems.